MedSwitcher

 Managing Side Effects During the Switch

 Nausea: Eat smaller, more frequent meals.
 Avoid fatty or spicy foods.
 Take oral GLP-1s with food if allowed (Foundayo yes, Rybelsus/Wegovy pill no).
+See our detailed nausea tips and what to eat on GLP-1 medications.

 Diarrhea/constipation: Stay hydrated.
 Eat fiber-rich foods.
 These typically resolve within 2-3 weeks.
+For persistent constipation, see our constipation remedies guide.

 Fatigue: Common during the first week.
 Usually resolves as your body adjusts.
+Regular exercise can help maintain energy and muscle mass.

 Headache: Stay hydrated.
 OTC pain relief is fine.
+Check our drug interactions guide before combining medications.

 Step-by-Step: How to Make the Switch